 A child who has been physically abused may be placed in a home or daycare center.
 Services may be offered to make sure the child is safe and healthy.

 - Counseling may help the child feel less scared, depressed, or anxious.
-A counselor can help him talk about how he feels.
+A counselor can help him or her talk about feelings.

 - Medicines may be needed to help ease pain, or to treat or prevent an infection.
 Medicines may also be given if the child has other medical conditions.

 - Surgery may be needed to treat the child's injuries.
 Surgery can help fix a broken bone.
-Surgery may also be needed to correct a deformity caused by his injuries.
+Surgery may also be needed to correct a deformity caused by his or her injuries.

 What are the risks of physical abuse?

 If the child is placed in a foster home or care, it may be hard to be away from family or friends.
 Counseling may be emotionally difficult and painful.
 The child may have changes in behavior and school performance.
-He may develop other serious problems.
+He or she may develop other serious problems.
 These include running away from home, alcohol or drug use, depression, and problems with self-esteem, moods, and relationships.
 Repeated acts of violence may lead to severe injuries and be life-threatening.
-He may have thoughts of harming himself or others.
+He or she may have thoughts of self-harm or harming others.